gada121982/commands-linux-useful/README.md

-# commands-linux-useful
+# commands-linux-useful.
-I list all commands linux that help your life easier :3

-1. List any process listening on any port.
+## 1. List any process listening on any port.
   ```
     lsof -i:port
   ```